mawise/aws-spot/README.md

 Usage
 -----

-Copy `aws_conf.rb.example` to `aws_conf.rb` and fill it in with you aws credentials and desired instance details.
+Copy `aws_conf.rb.example` to `aws_conf.rb` and fill it in with your aws credentials and desired instance details.

 Install the `aws_sdk` gem: `sudo gem instal aws_sdk`